Militant tendency: Peak influence

 Blackburn CLP was the first local party to expel a Militant activist, in 1983, and the constituency MP Jack Straw was of the opinion that dealing with the group was necessary if the party was to win the next general election.
 Militant's membership kept growing though, at least until 1986, when it reached 8,100 plus, according to Crick, who cites internal figures, but adds a caveat that this figure may be inflated.
 Militant's public fund raising peaked in 1986.
 In 1964, it set a target of £500 in funds.
 In 1980 it raised £94,000.
 In 1985 and 1986 its Fighting Fund, together with two special appeals raised a total of £281,528 and £283,818 respectively.
 In the years 1987 to 1989 the figure was around £200,000, and in 1990, £182,677, in 1991, £154,801.

 Militant's public events continued to grow even after its membership and fund raising had peaked.
 Its largest indoor event was a rally in the Alexandra Palace in 1988 attended by almost 8,000.

 Position on feminism and gay rights

-Militant has been cited as an example of opposition to feminism and gay rights initiatives within the Labour movement in the early 1980s, specifically within the context of reaction to the financial support given to gay rights groups by the Greater London Council under the leadership of Ken Livingstone.
+Militant has been cited as an example of opposition to gay rights initiatives within the Labour movement in the early 1980s, specifically within the context of reaction to the financial support given to gay rights groups by the Greater London Council under the leadership of Ken Livingstone.
 However, while Militant was present in Labour Party Women's sections, claiming forty delegates attended the Labour Party Women's conference in 1981, and claiming to be to the fore on women's issues, it opposed "bourgeois feminism" which blamed men for women's oppression.
 The Militant newspaper published a back page issue supporting the June 1990 Pride march with the banner headline "Stop The Attacks".